 I think the Bible gives us many examples of risk taking, passionate, gutsy, blood-sweat-and-tears, men who were identified as servants and worshipers of the Lord without having to dress up and tone down.
 Unfortunately, these inate aspects of masculinity are also in high demand in the world and are quite naturally put to the service of capitalism, the exploitation of sexuality and war.
 What does it look like for Christian men to excercise these same passions in the context of the contemporary Church?
 I’m always on the lookout for

 Last summer, our congregation in Viimsi celebrated the completion of a seven year construction project.
 Church leaders from all over the area came to offer their blessings.
-Among the congratulations offered that day, the director of a local Bible School encouraged us that we now had “everything we need for a revival.”
+Among the congratulations offered that day, a representative from a local Bible School encouraged us that we now had “everything we needed for a revival.”

 While I’m sure he meant well, his comment left me puzzled.
 I sat in my seat wondering what things we had now that we didn’t have before that could possibly account for the presence or absence of revival.
 The implication seemed to be that the Holy Spirit has some sort of checklist of parts and materials required to set the stage for his performances.
 Would the Holy Spirit be more welcomed, or the people of God more effective in a freshly plastered, modern looking church building than in an wooden planked, one room, furnace heated country church?
 Until recently, those questions simply irked me.
 But last week, after attending Winter Camp at a small church in a farm town called Rakke, I realized I’ve made similar assumptions.

 “Make yourself at home, but don’t forget that you’re a guest.”

 Meeting or greeting

 - Give a firm handshake with a few good shakes and bow your head slightly.
 Think “dignity”.